-With Bridesmaids’s release came a new wave of comedy.
+With the release of Bridesmaids came a new wave of comedy.
 Raunchy and female-driven, this film is thus far the only of producer Judd Apatow’s films to be nominated for Academy Awards.
-From its memorable scenes to outrageous characters, there’s plenty about Bridesmaids that just sticks.
+From its memorable scenes to outrageous characters, there’s plenty about the Bridesmaids script that just sticks.
 Let’s work our way through the plot, characters, quotes, and more to understand how comedy really works.

 Click to view and download the entire Bridesmaids script PDF below.